-Born 1987 Amsterdam - Nieuwendam "I grew up being outside everyday, and when on family walks I used not to get very far.
+Born 1987 Amsterdam - Nieuwendam "I grew up being outside every day, and when on family walks I used not to get very far.
 I was on the ground studying everything.
 I remember I wanted to touch everything, smell and sometimes even taste things.
-I would lick stones and compare, that's how curious I was, of course I new that you couldn't eat them.
+I would lick stones and compare, that's how curious I was, of course, I knew that you couldn't eat them.
 I collected everything, bugs, birds, leaves, sticks, shells, stones and moss.
-I would say hello to bugs, in case they would understand me, I talked to all things to be honest.
+I would say hello to bugs, in case they would understand me, I talked to all things, to be honest.
 I would create stories around them, it was maybe crazy to others but I had hours of fun.
 I didn't know what most of the things were so it made sense to give everything my own meaning and function.
-Studying and painting nature now seems to me the sanest thing I can do."
+Studying and painting nature now seems to be the sanest thing I can do."

 The strong sense of geometry in the paintings is influenced by her background in architecture and design.
 Marianne’s art is a playful approach to simplicity, creating order and calmness, inspired by temples of worship.
 How architecture of worship is a means of making sense of the world, all the chaos of nature.
 Structure and order opposite of how nature is perceived, whilst nature can’t exist without structure and symmetry.

 The paintings are a series of portraits of plants and leaves with an imaginative and naive appearance, showing underlying stories and associations.
-Marianne’s paintings contain many hidden meanings and illusive effects.
+Marianne’s paintings contain many hidden meanings and elusive effects.
 You might sometimes have the feeling you are not looking at a plant but at creases of a sofa or an African mask.
-The plants have influences of human like characteristics.
+The plants have influences of human-like characteristics.
 Marianne wants to create a sense of intimacy and estrangement at the same time.

-The portraits of the plants have a statuesque appearance, like objects of worship, with their sculpted texture and centrepiece symmetric composition.
+The portraits of the plants have a statuesque appearance, like objects of worship, with their sculpted texture and centerpiece symmetric composition.

 The paintings are all framed, designed and made by the artist and are included in the sale.
 She has chosen to design the frames in a very elegant thin untreated box framed Meranti hardwood.